artemonster/Serinus/Serinus/README.md

 TODO
 ===================
-1. Add some basic modules to play with - almost done
+1. Add some basic modules to play with - done
 2. Use basic XML parser to load configs - postponed
 3. Implement _simple_ voice allocation system - will be done together with 4+5
 4. Handle NoteOn and NoteOff events